notarobot767/unturned/README.md

 All docker compose commands need to be ran within the directory of the [docker-compose.yml](https://github.com/notarobot767/unturned/blob/main/docker-compose.yml) file.

 ### Update the Server

+This will download the initial server files as well as apply any released updates.

 Important: Ensure server is not already running.
 Ensure data directory in [.env](https://github.com/notarobot767/unturned/blob/main/.env) file is as desired.

 Note: The detached flag "-d" was intentionally left off so that the server admin can see the update progress.
 Update may appear to freeze, but that is normal.
 This container will shutdown upon updating the server files.